fatemehkhoshbayan/Logging_Meals/README.md

-# Logging_Meals
+# Shopping List
-Possibility to log all of meals you will have during a day.
+Make a huge list of shopping, so you can not forget your groceries.